GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 ### Tags

 The deployer image **must** carry the primary track ID as its docker tag.
-Marketplace uses the _latest_ image of that primary track ID tag when it looks for new versions of each track.
-The deployer image **should** also carry a uniquethat version as its docker tag.
+Marketplace uses the image last tagged with that primary track ID tag when it looks for new versions of each track.
+The deployer image **should** also carry a unique version as its docker tag.

 The application images are located from references in the deployer's `schema.yaml`.